py-craft/asipio/README.md

-# asipio
+# aiovoip

 ![Python 3.11](https://img.shields.io/badge/python-3.11-blue?logo=python)
 ![Python 3.12](https://img.shields.io/badge/python-3.12-blue?logo=python)
 ![Python 3.13](https://img.shields.io/badge/python-3.13-blue?logo=python)

-**asipio** is a modern, asynchronous SIP (Session Initiation Protocol) library for Python.
-It was forked from the deprecated [aiosip](https://github.com/Eyepea/aiosip) project, with the goal of revitalizing and maintaining a clean, bug-fixed, and feature-rich codebase.
+**aiovoip** is a modern, asynchronous SIP (Session Initiation Protocol) library for Python.
+It was forked from the deprecated [aiosip](https://github.com/Eyepea/aiosip) project, with the goal of revitalizing and maintaining a clean, bug-fixed, and feature-rich codebase and in the future to implement other protocols in VoIP field.

 > ⚠️ **Warning:** This library is in an early stage of development.
 Use at your own risk.